WHY "MASTER DAYTON?"

 Freelance Writing: Make Money Writing Video Game Reviews

-So how do you make money writing video game reviews?
-The answer to that isn't completely clear cut, since what most people have in mind when looking to make money writing video game reviews, and the actual ways there are to make money online (and off) writing game reviews are two very different things.
-This isn't a blog about making a full time living off of just writing video game reviews.
+However it's important to know that the desire of gamers who want to write far outnumbers the demand for online articles about video games.
+If you imagine somehow making a full time living off of just writing video game reviews, you're setting yourself up for major disappointment.
 Unless you work for one of the big name websites or print magazines, that's not going to happen.
 But you can make money from writing video game reviews, and I will go over some of the options you have if this is the writing you really are interested in.

 Write articles and post them on Constant Content.
 Here you can pick the rights you're willing to sell your articles for and to set the prices.
 Full rights sell the most articles, and make the most money, but if you're looking to build up a name or reputation for yourself, then usage rights is probably the best choice.
-Here you can upload a lot of video game reviews, set the prices high, and then if you're worried just check the box that allows buyers to make a counter offer.
+Here you can upload a lot of articles, set the prices high, and then if you're worried just check the box that allows buyers to make a counter offer.

 In general, I've found the newer the game, the more likely it is to sell as a "true" video game review that most people are used to reading, and maybe writing.
-A freelance writer, especially a freelance writer who is looking to make a living writing game reviews, needs to be able to think outside the box and diversify.
+A freelance writer, especially a freelance writer who is looking to tackle such an oversaturated topic, need to be able to think outside the box and diversify.

-If you are writing video game reviews for Constant Content and only selling usage rights, then after those articles are accepted and put up for sale in the CC database, consider publishing the articles on Associated Content for both up front pay and a Pay Per View (PPV) bonus, that ranges from $1.50-$2.00 for every 1,000 views.
+If you are writing game reviews for Constant Content and only selling usage rights, then after those articles are accepted and put up for sale in the CC database, consider publishing the articles on Associated Content for both up front pay and a Pay Per View (PPV) bonus, that ranges from $1.50-$2.00 for every 1,000 views.
 Having articles on AC can also catch the attention of individuals who might be looking for freelance video game writers, and they might contact you for more work.

 This hasn't happened to me on Associated Content for writing video game reviews, but I have gotten jobs for sports writing, book reviews, and other writing gigs based on my AC articles, so make sure your articles are up to snuff, because you never know who might stumble upon them.

-A better option might be to check out the many print magazines that deal with video games and video game reviews, like PC Gamer, Electronic Gaming Monthly, X-Box, or Nintendo Power.
+A better option might be to check out the many print magazines that deal with video games like PC Gamer, Electronic Gaming Monthly, X-Box, or Nintendo Power.
 Many of these magazines accept certain types of freelance writing submissions, and that might include video game reviews.
 You might have to break in with quick blurbs, but eventually that could build up to full blown video game reviews, and at least you're getting paid for writing about video games.

 Don't just look for print magazines, either.
 There are plenty of online magazines that are often looking for freelance content writing.
 These can range from online versions of well established magazines like Maxim, to completely online magazines that are geared towards being online magazines for men, college students, or gamers.
 It's not just video game magazines looking for video game reviews, so look around and see what you can find.